DeanoC/tangcore/docs/dev-guide/core-debugging.md

 <overlay_state:b'\x01'>
 ```

-So it is helpful in checking what is happening.
+In addition to the text messages.
+Those in brackets (`<get_core_id>`) are commands sent to the FPGA, as listed in the protocol description next section.
+So this `printf`-style debugging is helpful in checking what is happening in realtime.

-You can also watch the traffic the other way (FPGA to MCU) over the other pin (BL616_UART_RX) with `python liveuart.py -f <com_port>`.
+You can also watch the traffic the other way (FPGA to MCU) on the other pin (BL616_UART_RX) with `python liveuart.py -f <com_port>`.
 It contains mostly joypad status updates and responses to other commands from the MCU.

 ## UART Protocol